x00byte/Qwen3.8-Flash-Dual-Spark-Recipe/README.md

 This repository is a turn-key, production-style deployment recipe for running the **Qwen3.8 Flash Next NVFP4** checkpoint on a pair of NVIDIA DGX Spark boxes.
 It ships a patched, self-contained vLLM image and a one-command launcher that handles model download, node-to-node sync, and dual-node bring-up.
+Sharing this as the SGlang ones have not worked consistently for my agentic work, VLLM has proven much faster and more stable!

 | | |
 |---|---|